epointal/lf-hiker/readme.md

 * [leaflet-gpx](https://github.com/mpetazzoni/leaflet-gpx) a leaflet plugin for the analysis and parsing of a GPX track
 * [font-awesome-4.7.0](http://fontawesome.io/) for iconic font
 * [awesome-marker](https://github.com/lvoogdt) Colorful, iconic  markers by Lennard Voogdt
+* [Shortcode Empty Paragraph](https://wordpress.org/plugins/shortcode-empty-paragraph-fix/) little worpress plugin fix issue shortcode by [Johann Heyne](http://www.johannheyne.de/)

 ## Changelog
+### 1.3.2
+ * fixed : color of the buttons is applied only to the first one on the large screens
+ * fixed : added unwanted tag p arround shortcode
+ * fixed : no event on button marker when only markers elements
+ * fixed : title height issue with some theme
+ * fixed : only four buttons visible on small sreens
+ * fixed : mousewheel disabled on element window
+ * default value attribute visibility set to always for marker

 ### 1.3.1
- * issue color title h1 h2 h3 overwrite general style
+ * fixed : issue color title h1 h2 h3 overwrite general style

 ### 1.3
  * More responsive